5l1v3r1/PSYCHOTROPE/README.md

 - PSYCHOTROPE is an awsome tool which is made with python 2 that is switching your manual recon (Discovering, scanning, fuzzing and full recon methodology and more ...) into an automated one, which makes your bug hunting and your life much easier.

-- PSYCHOTROPE is being developed by [Trojan Kil3r Amazigh](https://twitter.com/Kil3rdz)
+- PSYCHOTROPE is being developed by [Capitos Kamal](https://instagram/capitoskamal/)

 Installation & Usage
 =========